redhat-appstudio/tssc-sample-templates/README.md

 ![Screenshot](on-prem-git.png)

-On `Deployment information` Page, provide your Quay host in the `Image Registry`
+On `Deployment information` Page, provide your Quay host in the `Image Registry`:

 ![Screenshot](on-prem-quay.png)